The Ultimate Digestive Enzymes Guide

 - Protease: Proteins

-- Peptidase: Certain proteins such as gluten or casein
+- Peptidase: The proteins gluten or casein

 - Alpha-galactosidase: Starches in legumes

-- Pectinase: Pectin in fruits
+- Pectinase: Pectin

 - Amylase: Starches